 There are several “magic shots” located throughout the Magic Kingdom.
 Consult your guide map on where to find them.

-Mickey’s Not So Scary Halloween Party Must Do Attractions
+Not So Scary Must Do Attractions

 Space Mountain goes COMPLETELY DARK!
 I’m talkin’ NO lights and a rock music overlay that will have you screaming the entire time.
+This also makes it especially spooky to ride the Peoplemover through the Space Mountain section!

 The Mad Tea Party also gets a new light and music overlay.

 Mickey’s Not-So-Scary Halloween Party is definitely worth the money.
 There are a limited amount of tickets sold each night so crowds are generally lower than they would be during normal park hours.
-My tip is to go to one of the parties earlier on.
-The closer you get to Halloween, the more congested the parties become.

 Guests of all ages are welcome to dress in costume.
 See Disney’s website for the rules on costumes.